 For more information, see Clinical Research Studies

-Funding for our research comes from the National Institutes of Health, the Parkinson's Disease Foundation, the Leon Lowenstein Foundation, the Myoclonus Research Foundation, the Helis Foundation, and from many of our patients.
+Funding for our research comes from the National Institutes of Health, the Parkinson's Disease Foundation, Michael J Fox Foundation for Parkinson Research, the Leon Lowenstein Foundation, Smart Foundation, the Myoclonus Research Foundation, the Helis Foundation, many of our patients and from many other sources.

 DONATIONS OF SUPPORT

 Private donations support today's research efforts to learn more about each movement disorder.
-A gift to the Center for Parkinson's Disease and Other Movement Disorders at Columbia University will bring us all closer to our shared goal: more effective treatments and preventive therapies.
+A gift to the Division of Movement Disorders at Columbia University will bring us all closer to our shared goal: more effective treatments and preventive therapies.
 As a supporter of our Center, you join other generous individuals and families in contributing to a better world.
 Memorial gifts are a living tribute to a friend or loved one who had a movement disorder.
 Many bereaved families encourage memorial contributions toward our research—instead of flowers.

 Planned giving options that are tailored to your financial and charitable goals may be discussed in detail with Columbia University's Health Sciences Development Office, whether you are giving securities, bequests, life income annuities, trusts or other tax-advantageous gifts.

-Donations may be checks made payable to Columbia University sent to the attention of Dr. Stanley Fahn, Director, Center for Parkinson's Disease and Other Movement Disorders, 710 West 168 Street, New York, NY 10032
+Donations may be checks made payable to Columbia University sent to the attention of Dr. Un Jung Kang, Director, Division of Movement Disorders, 710 West 168 Street, New York, NY 10032

 Sitemap | Email Comments